 - Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
+MCLGs allow for a margin of safety. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Maximum Contaminant level (MCL): The highest level of contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Parts per Million (ppm) or Milligrams per Liter (mg/L) are units of measure for concentration of a contaminant.
 A part per million corresponds to one second in a little over 11.5 days. - Parts per Billion (ppb) or Micrograms per Liter (μg/L) are units of measure for concentration of a contaminant.
-A part per billion corresponds to one second in 31.7 years. - The "<" symbol: A symbol which means less than.
-A result of <5 means that the lowest level that could be detected was 5 and the contaminant in that sample was not detected. - NA: Not Applicable
+A part per billion corresponds to one second in 31.7 years. - Picocuries per liter (pCi/L): A common measure of radioactivity. - NA: Not applicable